NishaMcNealis/apcompsci/java/exceptions/questions.md

 Yes, the catch block for ArithmeticException can never be called, because the ArithmeticException is also an Exception.
 Therefore, the code will not compile.

 ## Question 4
-* a.
-3, compile error
+* a. compile error
-* b.
-1, error
+* b. checked exception
-* c.
-4, no exception
+* c. no exception
-* d.
-2, checked exception
+* d. error